 How much should I have?

 It’s recommended by medical professionals that kids under the age of 12 not consume any caffeine and teens limit or avoid caffeine, in part because the amount of caffeine that’s safe for teens to have in a day has not been determined.
-For adults, a limit of 300 milligrams of caffeine per day (which roughly equals 4 cups of coffee, 2 cans of soda, or 2 “energy shot” drinks, however this can vary widely) is considered safe.
-Given that we do not yet know the amount of caffeine that is safe for teens, for adolescents drinking more than 300 mg (about the amount in 3-4 cups of coffee) it is important to cut back on caffeine consumption.
+For adults, a limit of 400 milligrams of caffeine per day (which roughly equals 4 cups of coffee, 2 cans of soda, or 2 “energy shot” drinks, however this can vary widely) is considered safe.
+Given that we do not yet know the amount of caffeine that is safe for teens, for adolescents drinking more than 400 mg (about the amount in 4 cups of coffee) it is important to cut back on caffeine consumption.

 What are the side effects of caffeine?

 The effect caffeine has on a person depends on how sensitive that person is to it’s effects.
 Sensitivity is affected by body weight and the amount of caffeine a person typically has.
 Some teens who are more sensitive to caffeine will feel stronger effects with smaller amounts than others who may be less sensitive to it.